-Itchiness in cats is a common problem with our furry friends and can cause all kinds of discomfort.
+Itchiness in cats is a common skin problem with our furry friends and can cause all kinds of discomfort.
 Itching in cats is typically caused by allergies, parasites, or bacterial or fungal infections.
 Quickly identifying the cause of your kitty’s itching and treating it is the best way to keep them safe and comfortable.

 Consult a veterinarian if you have any concerns that your cat may be experiencing discomfort from itchiness.
 When you schedule an allergy and dermatology consultation with BetterVet, we can help you address their symptoms immediately and determine the best course of action to offer relief.